Using the CUBIC Cluster

 11. Additional information about CUBIC

-The cubic cluster is a very powerful set of servers that we can use for computing.
+The CUBIC cluster is a very powerful set of servers that we can use for computing.
 Although they are running Linux, familiarity with Linux does not mean that you will be able to effectively use CUBIC.
 This section details how to get up and running on the CUBIC cluster.
-In general we now recommend using PMACS for specific analysis projects, and reserve CUBIC for use as a high-performance compute engine for large batches of containerized jobs that are launched from Flywheel.
-However, for specific projects (esp collaborations with CBICA), it may make sense to have your project live on CUBIC.
+In general we recommend using CUBIC as a high-performance computing.

 Once inside the Penn network, the login to CUBIC looks like this: